Alexander-Duncan-Engineer/Regression_Model/README.md

 Create a feature branch:
 bash
-Copy code
 git checkout -b feature/your-feature-name

 Commit your changes:
 bash
-Copy code
 git commit -m "Add your commit message"

-# Push to the branch:
+Push to the branch:
 git push origin feature/your-feature-name

-# Open a pull request:
+Open a pull request:
-# Navigate to your GitHub repository and open a pull request for review.
+Navigate to your GitHub repository and open a pull request for review.

 Testing
 Unit Tests
 Ensure all modules work as intended by running the test suite:

 bash
-Copy code
 python -m unittest discover tests/
 Integration Tests
 Run end-to-end tests to validate data pipelines and model performance:

 bash
-Copy code
 python tests/integration_test.py
 Linting
 Use tools like flake8 or black to ensure code quality:

 bash
-Copy code
 flake8 .
 black --check .
 Known Issues

 API Rate Limiting:

 High-frequency data fetching may hit the CoinGecko API rate limits.
 To mitigate this, implement retries or API key rotation.

 Missing Data:
 Cryptocurrency data can occasionally have gaps.
 Use the crypto_processor.py script to handle missing values with interpolation.

 Model Drift:
 The LSTM model may become less accurate over time due to changing market conditions.
 Periodic retraining is required.
 Future Improvements

 Real-Time Prediction:
 Implement a WebSocket client for live data streaming and real-time predictions.
 Advanced Modeling:
 Explore advanced architectures like Transformer models or attention mechanisms for better temporal analysis.

 UI Dashboard:
 Build a web-based dashboard using Flask or Django for visualization and model interaction.
 On-Chain Metrics:
 Incorporate blockchain metrics such as wallet activity and transaction volumes to enhance predictions.

 Improved Security:
 Extend CrowdStrike integration to monitor suspicious activity and secure API keys.

 Acknowledgments
 Special thanks to: